iammia0o/iammia0o.github.io/_writings/2026-08-28-on-conditionality.md

 ---
 layout: page
-title: Dependent Origination, Umvelt, and Predictive Coding
+title: "Dependent Origination, Umvelt, and Predictive Coding: A Bayesian view"
 description: A simplist take on the Buddhist teaching of Dependent Origination
 description_italic: true
 series: I-think-therefore-I-write